 We want you to feel that same positive energy on February 14, so we’re sharing our top 10 tips for surviving (and maybe even enjoying) Valentine’s Day.

 1. Plan healthy distractions.

 Social support is so crucial to feeling better if you’re struggling through heartbreak on Valentine’s Day, especially during this period of lockdown.
 Making virtual plans with friends or family will be a healthy distraction.
-Plus, you’ll be surrounded by people who love you.
+Plus, you’ll be (virtually) surrounded by people who love you.

 2. Touch base with your loved ones.